khannaprateek/Twitter-Classification/README.md

 # Introduction:<br>
-This is a case study done on witter Classification Of Nepal Earthquake Tweets dataset.
+This is a case study done Classification Of Nepal Earthquake Tweets.
 ### Data Fields Explanation
 The Twitter Classification Of Nepal Earthquake Tweets dataset consists of 18226 Tweet Entries.
 This Dataset consists of a Text data (Train.txt)(We need to convert it first into csv data (Tweets.csv)).
 The columns in the table are:
 <ol>